-- 1. The vent system must terminate with a AL 29-4C[®] Vent Through-the-Wall Termination (TWT).
-Plan the terminal location based on the dimensions shown in Figure 9.
-Do not locate the terminal within 8 feet (2.5m) of an inside corner of a building or adjacent to outside walls, shrubs or other such objects that may cause adverse wind conditions in the immediate area. - The TWT shall be located not less than 12 inches (305mm) above grade or, in geographical areas where snow accumulates, no less than 12 inches (305mm) above the anticipated snow line.
-Ensure that the TWT is protected against blockage which may occur during ice buildup or snowstorms.
+1. The vent system must terminate with a AL 29-4C® Vent Through-the-Wall Termination (TWT).
+Plan the terminal location based on the dimensions shown in Figure 9G.
+Do not locate the terminal within 8 feet (2.5m) of an inside corner of a building or adjacent to outside walls, shrubs or other such objects that may cause adverse wind conditions in the immediate area.

+The TWT should be located not less than 12 inches (305mm) above grade or, in geographical areas where snow accumulates, no less than 12 inches (305mm) above anticipated snow line.
+Ensure that TWT is protected against blockage which may occur during ice buildup or snowstorms.

-The TWT shall terminate at least 3 feet (1.0m) above any forced air inlet within 10 feet (3.0m), except when the forced air inlet is the combustion air intake of a direct vent appliance.
-The TWT shall terminate at least 4 feet (1.2m) below, 4 feet (1.2m) horizontally from or 1 foot (305mm) above any door, window or gravity air inlet into any building as provided in the current edition of the NATIONAL FUEL GAS CODE ANSI Z223.1, see Figure 9.
+The TWT should terminate at least 3 feet (1.0m) above any forced air inlet within 10 feet (3.0m), except when the forced air inlet is the combustion air intake of a direct vent appliance.
+The TWT should terminate at least 4 feet (1.2m) below, 4 feet (1.2m) horizontally from or 1 foot (305mm) above any door, window or gravity air inlet into any building as provided in the current edition of the national fuel gas code ANSI Z223.1, see Figure 9G.